-Claudia began her ballet training at the age of 2 in Suffolk, completing ISTD Ballet, Modern and Tap Examinations to Advanced 2 Level.
+Claudia Bagley began her ballet training at the age of 2 in Suffolk, completing ISTD Ballet, Modern and Tap Examinations to Advanced 2 Level.
 She gained both Junior and Senior Ballet Scholarships with the British Ballet Organization and performed as a young dancer at The Royal Opera House and with the European Ballet Company.
 She furthered her training at London Studio Centre, graduating with a BA Hons Degree in Theatre Dance.
 In her third year, she toured the UK with The Jazz Dance Company.

 Claudia has worked internationally as a professional dancer both on cruise ships and in the commercial sector for corporate events and fashion shows.
 Her career has enabled her to travel extensively, spending significant time in Europe, South-East Asia and South America, as well as a world voyage with P&O cruises.
 She has been Production Manager and Dance Captain for the Italian company, MSC Cruises, for many years, managing a high-calibre of international artists and responsible for the daily delivery of world-class production shows.
 Most recently, Claudia became their Associate Choreographer, casting and rehearsing performers for one of the world’s largest cruise ships.

 Claudia has taught dance classes and workshops throughout her career in a range of disciplines, including Ballet, Jazz and Musical Theatre.
 In 2018, she gained a Level 6 Extended Diploma in Dance Teaching with BBO Dance.
 She continues to teach in dance schools and performing arts colleges throughout London alongside performance work and her creative role in show production.
 Career highlights have included performing the Can Can at the MSC Meraviglia Christening Ceremony, hosted by Sofia Loren, in Saint Nazaire, France (2017) and teaching at the world-famous Pineapple Dance Studios (2018)